brunch/coffeelint-brunch/README.md

-## jshint-brunch
+## coffeelint-brunch
-Adds JSHint support to
+Adds coffeelint support to
 [brunch](http://brunch.io).

+This project has just started: don't use it.

 ## Usage
-Add `"jshint-brunch": "x.y.z"` to `package.json` of your brunch app.
+Add `"coffeelint-brunch": "x.y.z"` to `package.json` of your brunch app.

 Pick a plugin version that corresponds to your minor (y) brunch version.